 Considering making the switch to an electric boat motor?
-With electric cars now commonplace on the roads, it’s no wonder so many boaters are curious about electric boats.
+With electric vehicles now commonplace on the roads, it’s no wonder so many boaters are curious about electric boats.

 While electric boat motors have been around for a while, in the last several years the technology has taken huge leaps, resulting in more powerful motors, longer-lasting batteries, and ultimately more options for recreational boat owners.